ahmedk2/BlackFridayDataScienceRepo/README.md

 analytics and the characteristics that drive the purchasing power of specific products.

-First you need to download the “ITEC 4230 Project Files” folder and save it anywhere on your computer.
+First you need to download the “Project Files” folder and save it anywhere on your computer.
 However, it is recommended that you save this folder on your desktop for a simple file path.
 You do not need to download python separately since installing Anaconda means you are getting a version of Python installed.